-In order to study the behaviour of EANT and other algorithms on large problems we simulate the visual servoing setup shown in Figure 2.
-A robot is equipped with a camera at the end-effector and has to be steered towards an object of unknown pose.
-This is achieved in the visual feedback control loop depicted in Figure 3.
+In order to study the behaviour of EANT2 and other algorithms on large problems we simulate the visual servoing setup shown in Figure 2.
+The robot is equipped with a camera at the end-effector and has to be steered towards an object of unknown pose.
+This is achieved in the visual feedback control loop depicted in Figure 2.
 In our system a NN shall be used as the controller, determining where to move the robot on the basis of the object's visual appearance.

-The object has 4 identifiable markings.
+The object has 4 identifiable markings, see Figure 2.
 Its appearance in the image is described by the image feature vector $y_n \in \mathbb{R}^8$ that contains the 4 pairs of image coordinates of these markings.
 The desired pose relative to the object is defined by the object's appearance in that pose by measuring the corresponding desired image features $y^ \in \mathbb{R}^8$ ("teaching by showing").
-Object and robot are then moved into a start pose so that the position of the object is unknown to the controller.
-The input to the controller is the image error $\Delta y_n := y^ - y_n$ and additionally the 2 distances in the image of the opposing markings, resulting in a 10dimensional input vector.
+Object and robot are then moved to a start pose.
+The object's position is unknown to the controller.
+The input to the controller is the image error $\Delta y_n := y^ - y_n$ and additionally the 2 distances in the image of the diagonally opposing markings, resulting in a 10-dimensional input vector.
 The output of the controller is a relative movement of the robot in the camera coordinate system: $(\Delta x, \Delta y, \Delta z) \in \mathbb{R}^3$ .